ExtendRealityLtd/VRTK/DOCUMENTATION.md

    * `Component` - The component that has been cloned onto the given game object.

 The CloneComponent method takes a source component and copies it to the given destination game object.

-#### GetActiveHighlighter/1

-  > `public static VRTK_BaseHighlighter GetActiveHighlighter(GameObject obj)`

-  * Parameters
-   * `GameObject obj` - The game object to check for a highlighter on.
-  * Returns
-   * `VRTK_BaseHighlighter` - A valid and active highlighter.

-The GetActiveHighlighter method checks the given game object for a valid and active highlighter.

 #### ColorDarken/2